Trump administration asks military base near Chicago for support on immigration operations

 Many Chicagoans are on edge about the rumored deployment.
 Former President Barack Obama, who is from Chicago, weighed in Thursday, posting on X: “The erosion of basic principles like due process and the expanding use of our military on domestic soil puts the liberties of all Americans at risk, and should concern Democrats and Republicans alike."

-Obama's Transportation secretary, Pete Buttigieg, a former U.S. Naval Reserve intelligence officer who trained at Great Lakes, said in a post of X that he never imagined the station could be used “for surveillance and enforcement activity on American soil.
+Former President Joe Biden's transportation secretary, Pete Buttigieg, a former U.S. Naval Reserve intelligence officer who trained at Great Lakes, said in a post on X that he never imagined the station could be used “for surveillance and enforcement activity on American soil.
 Our military was not set up to cater to the whims of a would-be American dictator.”

 The politics of a deployment

-Note: This story has been updated to correct that the Navy base issued its statement Wednesday, not Thursday, and that Pete Buttigieg was transportation secretary under Joe Biden, not Barack Obama.